ryatoa/panther-docs/panther/sending-events/aws.md

 }
 ```

-Note: The severity is on a scale from 0-5, with
+The `severity` is on a scale from 0-5, with
  - 0=clear
  - 1=indeterminate
  - 2=warning,